How to Install Zabbix with Apache on Ubuntu 24.04

 sudo -u postgres createdb -O zabbix zabbix

-After creating the database and user, run the following command to import the database schema to the database created.
+After creating the database and user, run the command below to import the database schema into the database you just created.

 zcat /usr/share/zabbix-sql-scripts/postgresql/server.sql.gz | sudo -u zabbix psql zabbix

-You’ll see a success message if everything works.
+You should see a success message if everything went as expected.

 sudo nano /etc/zabbix/zabbix_server.conf

-Change the default configuration of ‘DBName‘, ‘DBUser‘, and ‘DBPassword‘ with your PostgreSQL database details.
+Update the ‘DBName‘, ‘DBUser‘, and ‘DBPassword‘ settings with your PostgreSQL database details.

 ### Option: DBName